WhiteLicorice/Ren-s-Courses/README.md

 # Ren's Courses

-Headless learning management system for courses I handle under the University of the Philippines Visayas, Division of Physical Sciences and Mathematics, BS in Computer Science curriculum.
-All material is copyrighted.
-All rights reserved.
+This repository hosts the Headless Learning Management System designed for courses I handle under the **University of the Philippines Visayas, Division of Physical Sciences and Mathematics, BS in Computer Science curriculum.**

-# Acknowledgments

-Proudly built with Blazor, BlazorStatic, and Tailwind.css.
-Heavily inspired by the [Tailwind Next.js Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog).

-# Notice
+---

+### Legal Notice & License

+**All material is strictly copyrighted.
+All rights reserved.**

-This project is **not free to clone or distribute**.
-Source code and materials are provided for **reference only**.
-View the license for a more in-depth read.
+This project is **NOT free to clone, fork, or distribute.** The source code and course materials are provided on GitHub for **reference and educational observation only**.

-Some parts of the project are closed-source by design and cannot be open-sourced (e.g., the Grades Viewer module).
+* View the detailed **[LICENSE](./LICENSE.md)** for a more in-depth read on permitted usage.
+* **Some modules and related services (e.g., Grades Viewer) are closed-source by design** and are intentionally not included in this repository.